freelawproject/hr/handbook/handbook.md

 ### Vacation & Leave Policy
 We are closed on all [Federal holidays](https://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/federal-holidays/).

 We expect everyone to be able to get their work done in a timely fashion, and to not have to work on personal time.
-Rested and refreshed people are better team members, and we strongly encourage enjoying life outside of the office.

-We expect everyone to be able to get their work done in a timely fashion, and to not have to work on personal time.
 Rested and refreshed people are better team members, and we encourage enjoying life outside of the office.

 We encourage employees to **use** their vacation time.